Finding great companies that pay a regular, reliable, and growing dividend is the cornerstone of every income investor’s strategy.

 Now you have your potential buy list with stocks that passed your first wave of checks.
 You may want to deep-dive into the company’s financials to look at debt, interest coverage, return on equity, or even the quick ratio.

-Stock Rover allows you to do some compelling financial research on your selected companies.
-But not only that, the Stock Rover team has intelligently designed the Stock Ratings reported to enable you to compare a company against its sector and industry over time.
+Stock Rover allows you to conduct compelling financial research on your selected companies.
+Additionally, the Stock Rover team has intelligently designed the Stock Ratings reported to enable you to compare a company against its sector and industry over time.
 This is called the Stock Ratings system.

 Use Stock Ratings for Powerful Company Analysis

-In the left-hand navigation, select Stock Ratings, and you will be presented with in-depth comparison and ratings of:
+In the left-hand navigation, select Stock Ratings, and you will be presented with in-depth comparisons and ratings of:

 - Growth – How is this company growing in comparison with its competitors?